 3. Get your pieces appraised in person.
 It’s best to get your jewelry appraised in person by a reputable appraiser at an established jeweler or pawn shop.
 Shop around and get your jewelry appraised at more than one location.
 Call ahead and make sure the appraiser is Gemological Institute of America (GIA) educated.
 The GIA is the industry standard for gem and precious metal appraisals.
 A GIA-educated appraiser will abide by the strictest industry ethics and methods to ensure that you’re given the fair market price for the piece you’re selling.

 4. Understand the sales process.
-With gold jewelry, for example, an appraiser will quote you a price based on the weight of the gold content—indicated in karats—also taking into account the current market price, and minus a handling fee.
+With gold jewelry, for example, an appraiser will quote you a price based on the weight of the gold content—indicated in karats—also taking into account the current market price, minus a handling fee.
 Solid gold is 24 karats.
-Most gold jewelry is less than that because it is mixed with other metals.
+Most gold jewelry is less than that because it’s mixed with other metals.
 If it contains precious or semi-precious gems, that should increase the value.

 5. Realize the jewelry market changes.
 The price of most jewelry is often based on its condition, rarity, and thus the demand for it.
-Gold and silver changes daily based on various factors, including market demand, manufacturing supply, and the financial markets.
+Gold and silver change daily based on various factors, including market demand, manufacturing supply, and the financial markets.
 It’s important to understand that the price you are quoted for a piece applies to the day that the piece is appraised and is based on the market value in the industry at that time.

 If you have questions about selling your jewelry, or if you’re ready to sell, visit us at Empire Pawn of Nassau and you’ll receive an expert quote and an offer for the best prices on Long Island…guaranteed!
 We’re located at 2386 Hempstead Turnpike, East Meadow, NY, 11554 and we look forward to providing you with exceptional customer service.